erxand/First-Flutter-App-Audiobook-Player/README.md

 Here are some that I either used or learned from while attempting to use.

 * [audioplayers](pub.dev/packages/audioplayers)
     * Enables your app to play mp3 files from local storage.
+The documentation here proved very useful.
 * [audio_service](pub.dev/packages/audio_service)
     * Enables the audio being played by your app to be controlled from the notification bar, lock screen, etc.